This post may contain affiliate links, please see the privacy policy for details.

 • Refrigerate for at least 2 hours.

-• Top with the set aside whipped cream, gingerbread cookies, star anise and cinnamon sticks and enjoy immediately.
+• Top with the set aside whipped cream, gingerbread cookies, star anise and cinnamon sticks when ready to serve, and enjoy immediately.

 Nutrition